jacopoc/mcp-prototypes/README.md

 # mcp-prototypes
 Various prototypes for MCP server implementations.

-# mcp_sdk_stdio
+## mcp_Typescript-sdk

+Contains MCP servers built using the Anthropic's Typescript SDK.
+These servers act as protocol bridges, acting as an MCP server to communicate via MCP with clients hosted in AI powered applications and as an HTTP client to communicate with a remote backend RESTful APIs (e.g. Apache OFBiz, Moqui).

+### local MCP server (STDIO)
-An MCP server that communicates with the MCP client via stdio and connects as an HTTP client to a remote backend server (e.g. Apache OFBiz, Moqui).
-Implemented in Typescript with the MCP SDK.
+An MCP server that communicates with the MCP client via stdio and connects as an HTTP client to a remote backend server.

 Prerequisites:
 Node.js, npm